fib-international/structuralcodes/docs/theory/section_calculator.md

 ## Compute Moment-curvature relation

-With this algorithm, *Structuralcodes* computes the moment-curvature of the section given the axial load (positive in tension and negative in compression) and an angle of the neutral axes respect to the y axis (see figure [above](theory-fig-bending-calc-rotated-system)).
+With this algorithm, StructuralCodes computes the moment-curvature of the section given the axial load (positive in tension and negative in compression) and an angle of the neutral axes respect to the y axis (see figure [above](theory-fig-bending-calc-rotated-system)).

 The algorithm works with the following steps: